SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 As a person whose spent his entire professional career providing continuing education workshops to therapists, I can tell you the absence of specific training means its mostly trial and error.
 A few have the good fortune to work closely with a gifted practitioner or presenter.
 I had the opportunity, or example, to work closely with Insoo Berg — a person who exuded warmth and charisma both in the therapy room and on the lecture circuit.
 And yet, rarely are students of charismatic individuals are as successful or magnetic as their mentors.

-So, what does it take?you
+So, what does it take?

 As hackneyed as it may sound at first, the key is “being yourself.”
 While its tempting to copy the content, style, and mannerisms of the Hal Millers and Insoo Bergs in our lives, doing so, everyone quickly recognizes, is mere tribute.
 Success means putting the principles of charisma — logos, ethos, pathos — into practice in a way that is congruent with who you are, your own style, persona and, critically, message.